iwasse/openweather-restassured/README.md

 This repository contains a collection of automated tests for RESTful APIs using the RestAssured library in Java.
 The tests are designed to validate the functionality of various API endpoints.

+**Disclaimer:** This is a sample project, so may miss some test cases.

 ## Required Software
 - Java JDK 24+
 - Maven installed and in your classpath